wrench-project/wrench/doc/wrench_101.md

   - `wrench::WMS::processEventFileCopyCompletion()`: react to a file copy completion
   - `wrench::WMS::processEventFileCopyFailure()`: react to a file copy failure

-Each method above takes in an event as parameter, as documented in the [API Reference](./annotated.html).
+Each method above takes in an event object as parameter, and each even class offers several methods to inspect the meaning of the event.
-In the case of failure, the event points to a `wrench::FailureCause` object, which can be accessed to understand the root cause of the failure.
+In the case of failure, the event includes  a `wrench::FailureCause` object, which can be accessed to understand the root cause of the failure.